kaftanenko/calc-table-based-data-provider/README.md

 * introduction of object references within the Calc tables
 * improvement of customisation features, such as:
     * customisation of the notation form for collection typed nodes
-    * configuration files for non-programmatical customisation of some basic features
+    * configuration files for non-programmatic customisation of some basic features
     * customisation of project-wide consistent regional parameters (date/number formats etc.)
 * support for Dict-/Map-like data types
 * port to other programming languages, Python at least